Federal judge blocks Alabama's tough abortion law

 Published Tuesday, October 29, 2019 11:32AM EDT

-MONTGOMERY, Ala. -- A federal judge on Tuesday blocked Alabama's near-total abortion ban from taking effect next month, saying the law, part of wave of abortion restrictions by conservative states, is clearly unconstitutional.
+MONTGOMERY, Ala. - A federal judge on Tuesday blocked Alabama's near-total abortion ban from taking effect next month and called the law - part of a wave of new abortion restrictions by conservative states - clearly unconstitutional.

-U.S. District Judge Myron Thompson issued an expected preliminary injunction blocking Alabama from enforcing the law that would make performing an abortion a felony in almost all cases.
+U.S. District Judge Myron Thompson issued a preliminary injunction temporarily blocking Alabama from enforcing the law that would make performing an abortion a felony in almost all cases.
 The ruling came after abortion providers sued to block the law from taking effect Nov.
-15.
+15. The injunction was widely expected and will remain in place until Thompson decides the full case.

 Energized by new conservatives on the U.S. Supreme Court, Alabama and other conservative states have attempted to enact new restrictions on abortion in the hopes of getting Supreme Court justices to reconsider Roe v.
 Wade, the landmark 1973 decision that legalized abortion nationwide.